acoderu/BallChase/ros2_ball_chase_ws/docs/StateManagement.md

 - **Conflicting data**: Filter outliers and reconcile

 These nuanced responses are behavioral decisions, not sensor fusion problems, making the state manager the appropriate place to handle them.

+> **For Experts**: The system implements a taxonomy of failure modes with specific mitigation strategies for each class, rather than a one-size-fits-all approach.
+This enables graceful degradation with targeted recovery strategies that maintain maximum functionality given the specific limitation encountered.

 #### 4. Situational Awareness